 Location: The Med - 36.08N 4.56W

-I don’t know what it was that made us crazy, perhaps it was the limited amount of walking space that we were allotted while sailing across the Atlantic, perhaps it was the fact that we only had sixteen hours on land in more than a week, maybe it was that we all have grown so close over the past month that nothing could tear us apart; but whatever it was, we decided to hike the 456 meter Rock in the strait of Gibraltar at 5 o’clock in the morning.
+I don’t know what it was that made us crazy.
+Perhaps it was the limited amount of walking space that we were allotted while sailing across the Atlantic, perhaps it was the fact that we only had sixteen hours on land in more than a week, maybe it was that we all had grown so close over the past month that nothing could tear us apart; but whatever it was, we decided to hike the 456 meter Rock in the strait of Gibraltar at 5 a.m.

-That’s right, you heard me correctly loyal readers, almost the entire crew got themselves out of bed (it was an optional hike), and proceeded to walk for three and a half hours up a gigantic rock to watch the sun rise.
-After few water breaks we reached the top of the gargantuan cliff, and watched the sunrise.
+That’s right; you heard me correctly, loyal readers.
+Almost the entire crew got themselves out of bed (it was an optional hike) and proceeded to walk for three and a half hours up a gigantic rock to watch the sunrise.
+After a few water breaks, we reached the top of the gargantuan cliff and watched the sunrise.
 While I cannot fully express to you the absolutely pure and true beauty that were the colors of that sunrise–and I don’t think your loved ones will be able to either–I can tell you some things that happened during the sunrise.
 1. Ben was mugged…. by a monkey.
-2. Becki thwarted off a different monkey and 3.
+2. Becki thwarted off a different monkey, and 3.
 Everyone on this boat will agree that a 112-foot boat does not prepare you for a hike like that.

 Madeleine : )